The world is changing in a way where the travel gods are now in our favor. Specifically, traveling to Asia has never been cheaper.

-Try instant ramen.
+19. Try instant ramen.

-Stop in at restaurants for lunch specials.
+20. Stop in at restaurants for lunch specials.

 Most restaurants will have lunch specials that are significantly less expensive than their dinner options (with similar portions and quality as their dinner counterparts).
 These meals will sometimes come as a set with soup, rice, and even dessert.

-Look for restaurants off the beaten path.
+21. Look for restaurants off the beaten path.